corlou/assign_2_portfolio/README.md

 ### Description:

 For my portfolio website, I started with a hero-pattern.
 The leaf background was simple, clean, and elegant which lead me to choosing a dark green for the main colour.
-I then picked orange for the tertiary colour because while red is opposite green on the colour wheel; it felt to "Christmassy".
+I then picked orange for the tertiary colour because while red is opposite green on the colour wheel; it felt too "Christmassy".
 Finally, I picked a warm white as the secondary colour as it's easier on the eyes.

 ### Purpose:

 The purpose of my website is to showcase my abilities as a software developer.
-Rather than just hand out a CV with my skills listed, I can also demonstrate them in practise.
+Rather than just hand out a CV with my skills listed, I can also demonstrate them in practice.
 I was also able to use my knowledge base while also picking up a few new things along the way.

 ### Functionality/Features: